-Case Study – Miriam is a 15-year-old girl that came to me as she was feeling anxious prior to her Junior Cert.
+Case Study – Miriam is a 15-year-old girl that came to me as she was having anxiety issues prior to her Junior Cert.
 She complained several times of severe abdominal pain that was worst in the morning and never present at night.
 She had missed about 10 days of school during the previous year because of the pain.
 She also had difficulty falling asleep.
 All of this became more pronounced prior to her exams

 Miriam attended my clinic twice a week for 2 weeks and once a week for 4 weeks, she now comes approx once a month and is feeling much better about herself, more relaxed and sleeping better.

 For most people, anxiety and adolescence go hand in hand.
 Adolescence is a time of change, bodily change, mental change, changing relationships with friends and parents, changing goals, interests, hopes and dreams and accompanying all of these changes is a huge potential for anxiety.